Choose the type of information you seek

 The undertakings concerned are the parties together with their affiliates.
 For corporations, affiliates are defined as entities being in a relationship of control to one another or under common control, i.e. usually more than 50% ownership.
 For unincorporated entities, affiliates are defined as entities being entitled to more than 50% of the profits or assets in a dissolution.

-In share acquisitions, the undertakings concerned are the acquirer and the target, including affiliates, and the seller if the seller holds more than 50% of the shares in the target.
+a) in share acquisitions, the undertakings concerned are the acquirer and the target, including their affiliates, and the seller if the seller holds more than 50% of the shares in the target;

-In acquisitions of an interest in a combination, the undertakings concerned are the acquirer(s) and the combination whose interest is to be acquired, and the seller if the seller holds more than 50% of the interests in the combination.
+b) in acquisitions of an interest in a combination, the undertakings concerned are the acquirer(s) and the combination whose interest is to be acquired, including their affiliates, and the seller if the seller holds more than 50% of the interests in the combination.

 2.3 General thresholds